Life Science Research Professional 3

 - Comprehensive understanding of scientific principles.

-- Expert level knowledge and skills in field of science related to research project.
+- Expert level knowledge and skills in stem cell biology, neuroscience, disease modeling.

 - General computer skills, experience with databases and scientific applications, and ability to quickly learn and master computer programs.

 - Strong analytical skills and excellent judgment.

 - Ability to work under deadlines with general guidance is essential.

 - Excellent organizational skills and demonstrated ability to complete detailed work accurately.

 - Frequently stand, walk, twist, bend, stoop, squat, grasp lightly, use fine manipulation, grasp forcefully, perform desk-based computer tasks, use telephone, write by hand, lift, carry, push and pull objects weighing over 40 pounds.